Stenodyon/brainfuck_shell/README.md

 ```bash
 sudo apt-get install nasm
 ```
-Next you'll need to compile the Bochs emulator from sources (do not use the bochs package, it doesn't have some of the necessary modules)
+Next you'll need to compile the Bochs emulator from sources (do not use the bochs package, it doesn't have some of the necessary modules).
 The probleme here is I don't remember which modules you will need so until I figure this out you'll either have to wait or guess which modules are needed.

 Once that's done, just do